merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 #### Color by database

 When comparing a small number of contigs databases (realistically, two or three), reactions can be colored by their occurrence across databases, with each color representing a different database or combination of databases.
-A colorbar key is drawn in a separate file in the output directory, `colorbar.pdf`.
+A colorbar key is drawn in a separate file in the output directory, `colorbar_reactions.pdf`.
 Compound circles are imparted the color of the associated reaction found in the greatest number of databases.

 ![Three maps showing KOs from three contigs databases](../../images/anvi-draw-kegg-pathways/kos_three_contigs_dbs.png)

 #### Color by count

 When comparing a larger number of contigs databases, it makes more sense to color reactions by the number of databases in which they occur using a sequential colormap rather than by database or combination of databases using a qualitative colormap.
 By default, coloring explicitly by database automatically applies to three or fewer databases, whereas coloring by database count applies to four or more databases.
-The user can override this default with the option, `--colormap-scheme`, which accepts the values `by_source` and `by_count`.
-For example, the user may have three databases but wish to color reactions by database count, and so would specify `--colormap-scheme by_count`.
+The user can override this default with the option, `--discrete-colormap-scheme`, which accepts the values `by_membership` and `by_count`.
+For example, the user may have three databases but wish to color reactions by database count, and so would specify `--discrete-colormap-scheme by_count`.

 ![Three maps showing KOs from six contigs databases](../../images/anvi-draw-kegg-pathways/kos_six_contigs_dbs.png)

 #### Reverse colormap

 Changing the colormap can draw attention to different information on maps.
 When coloring by count, the default sequential colormap, `plasma_r`, goes from dark to light colors; reactions shared among all of the contigs databases are assigned the darkest color, and reactions unique to a single database are assigned the lightest color.
 The colormap can be reversed to accentuate unshared reactions in the darkest colors and shared reactions in the lightest colors.
-Reversing the default colormap is accomplished with the option, `--colormap plasma 0.1 0.9`.
+Reversing the default colormap is accomplished with the option, `--reaction-colormap plasma 0.1 0.9`.
 Note that Matplotlib colormap names differing by `_r` (here, `plasma` and `plasma_r`) have the same colors in reverse.

-The second and third numerical `--colormap` values are not mandatory, but can be provided to trim a fraction of the colormap from each end to eliminate the lightest and darkest colors.
+The second and third numerical `--reaction-colormap` values are not mandatory, but can be provided to trim a fraction of the colormap from each end to eliminate the lightest and darkest colors.
 The default coloring by database count with `plasma_r` uses limits of `0.1 0.9`.
-Just changing the colormap (e.g., `--colormap plasma`) removes the limits (i.e., changes them to `0.0 1.0`), so exactly reversing the default colormap requires that the same limits be specified.
+Just changing the colormap (e.g., `--reaction-colormap plasma`) removes the limits (i.e., changes them to `0.0 1.0`), so exactly reversing the default colormap requires that the same limits be specified.

-The `--reverse-overlay` flag should also be used to reverse the default drawing order.
+The `--reaction-reverse-overlay` flag should also be used to reverse the default drawing order.
 This causes unshared reactions to be rendered above rather than below shared reactions, which is especially important in cluttered global maps.

 {{ codestart }}
 anvi-draw-kegg-pathways --external-genomes %(external-genomes)s \
-                        --ko \
-                        --colormap plasma 0.1 0.9 \
+                        --reaction-colormap plasma 0.1 0.9 \
-                        --reverse-overlay \
+                        --reaction-reverse-overlay \
                         -o output_dir
 {{ codestop }}